mobashgr/WeLT-impact-on-BioNEL/named-entity-recognition/README.md

 | BC5CDR-Chemical |[model_name_or_path]() | [model_name_or_path]()|
 | BioRED-Chem |[model_name_or_path]()| [model_name_or_path]() |

-## Usage example for WELT finetuning
+## Usage example for WeLT finetuning
 This is an example of fine-tuning `NCBI-Disease` over `BioBERT` using `WeLT` weight scheme
 ```bash